Menu

 Individuals 18 or older click here.

-The timeline for this can range from three days to eight weeks, depending on existing background knowledge and the extent of the impact campaign.
+The timeline for this can range from three days to twelve weeks, depending on existing background knowledge and the extent of the impact campaign.
 We suggest that you allow ample time for research into the issue associated with the SDG and film topics before development and implementation of the campaign begins.

 Review the history and purpose of the Global Goals via the 2030 Agenda and Declaration: Transforming our world: the 2030 Agenda for Sustainable Development for background information, definitions, facts and indicators.